DocHolliday13x/data-structures-and-algorithms/javascript/code-challenges/stack-and-queue/README.md

 3. I created the required methods for the `PsuedoQueue` class.

 4. That's it.
 No additional tests need to be written for today's assignment.

+- **Code Challenge 12 - Stack Queue Animal Shelter**

+1. I created a new class called `Animal` in my `index.js` file.

+2. I created a new class called `AnimalShelter` in my `index.js` file.

+3. I created a new instance of the `Queue` class.

+4. I created the required methods for the `AnimalShelter` class.